wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 Let's visualize that with some examples.

 Open up the `event-loop.html` file within the `exercises/` directory.
-Add two logs witin the script tag and then refresh the page to check them.
+Add two logs within the script tag and then refresh the page to check them.

 ```js
 console.log('Starting');